lkodinsson/MARS/Fantasy/Spells.md

 **Target:** One creature
 **Resist:** Willpower (graze for half damage)

-You barrage the target with a series of vicious words that cut deep into the target's mind dealing arcane damage.
-If the target does not understand the language you use, they get advantage to resist the spell.
-This spell deals half damage if it grazes against the target's resistance and does not cause the target to lose concentration.
+You barrage a creature with a series of vicious words that cut deep into their mind dealing arcane damage.
+If the creature does not understand the language you use, they get advantage to resist the spell.
+This spell deals half damage if it grazes against the creature's resistance and does not cause the target to lose concentration.

-***Critical:*** Roll willpower plus 4 to deal arcane damage and the target loses concentration.
+***Critical:*** Roll willpower plus 4 to deal arcane damage and the creature loses concentration.
 ***Success:*** Roll willpower to deal arcane damage.
 ***Graze:*** Roll willpower minus 4 to deal arcane damage.